notDuckk/notDuckk/README.md

 # Hello, I'm Daylen! 👋

-I'm a passionate developer who thrives on creating practical, real-world solutions.
-I enjoy working with a variety of technologies, including JavaScript, Java, React, and Node.js, to build full-stack applications that solve problems efficiently.
-I’m always learning and experimenting with new tools and frameworks, like Spring and Express, to improve my skills and stay up-to-date with industry trends.
-My focus is on writing clean, maintainable code and building systems that are both functional and scalable.
+I'm a passionate developer focused on creating practical, real-world solutions.
+I enjoy working with a variety of technologies to build efficient, full-stack applications.
+I’m continuously learning and experimenting with new tools and frameworks to sharpen my skills and stay current with industry trends.
+My goal is to write clean, maintainable code and develop systems that are both functional and scalable.

 ## 🔧 Projects